gustavocmaciel/ask-the-experts/README.md

 ## Files

-`asktheexperts/models.py` is where all the models are defined.
+In `asktheexperts/models.py`, all the models are defined.
 There are `three` models:

 - The `User` model represents each user registered in the application.
 It also has four many-to-many fields related to the `Question` model and the `Answer` model to keep track of which user upvoted or downvoted which question or answer.
 - The `Question` model represents each question that are made, it also has a `vote` field with the default value of `0` to store the number of votes.
 - The `Answer` model represents all the answers of those question.
 It also has a field called `selected` which is a Boolean field that indicate if this answer was marked as selected or not (the default is `False`).

-`asktheexperts/urls.py` is where all the URL configuration of the app is defined, which means all of the url paths *live* there.
+In `asktheexperts/urls.py`, all the URL configuration of the app is defined, which means all of the url paths *live* there.

-`asktheexperts/views.py` is where all the views associated with each of the routes are defined.
+In `asktheexperts/views.py`, all the views associated with each of the routes are defined.
 There are 23 views in total and the majority of them have the `@loginrequired` decorator to prevent a user who is not signed in from accessing any of those views.
 In this file there's also a form to change the profile photo called `ChangePhotoForm`.

-`asktheexperts/admin.py` is where the models that can be accessed in the `admin` page are registerd.
+In `asktheexperts/admin.py`, the models that can be accessed in the `admin` page are registerd.
 All the models *are* registered so the administrator has total control of the database.

 `asktheexperts/templates/asktheexperts/layout.html` is the HTML layout of this application.
 The `nav-bar` is in this file.